ducnguyenhuy-agilityio/vagrant-lamp/README.md

 I'm using the base Ubuntu 12.04 box from Vagrant.
 If you don't already have it downloaded the Vagrantfile has been configured to do it for you.

-The web root is located in the lamp-vagrant directory and you can install your files there
+The web root is located in the lamp-vagrant directory and you can install your files there.